-Due to our large yard and aging home, the list of maintenance projects can sometimes feel overwhelming… but when we break it down into seasonal tasks, it’s a lot more doable!
+Due to our large yard and aging farmhouse, the list of maintenance projects can sometimes feel overwhelming… but when we break it down into seasonal tasks, it feels a lot more doable!

-Here are some of the things we try to do before the snow flies (usually by the end of November).
+Here are some of the things we try to do before the snow flies ( my self-imposed goal is to be finished by Thanksgiving).